-Lemon Button Fern Care Guide
+A Complete Lemon Button Fern Care Guide [Updated 2021]

 The Lemon Button Fern, scientifically known as Nephrologist cordifolia ‘Duffi’, is native to Asia and Northern Australia.
 The ‘lemon’ in the name is said to come from its golden green color and the citrus scent emitted when its leaves are crushed, though I have never been able to bring myself to crush any of its leaves.
 ‘Button’ comes from the adorable round leaves that are very unique for a fern.
 These ferns are actually the smallest species of the Boston Fern and certainly are one of the easiest and cutest ferns to grow indoors.

 Lemon Button Ferns prefer their soil to be consistently moist, but not sopping wet.
 To maintain this, the fern should be watered once the top inch of soil is dry.
-Slowly water it until water comes out of the drainage hole to ensure a thorough watering.
+Slowly water it until water comes out of the drainage hole to ensure thorough watering.
 If the leaves appear limp and droopy, this is a likely indicator that the fern could use a drink.
 If foliage is turning yellow, this may indicate that the soil is consistently soggy, leading to root rot.
 If this occurs, cut back on watering and the plant will likely bounce back.

-Sunlight and humidity
+Sunlight and Humidity

 As with the majority of ferns, Lemon Button Ferns are a plant that naturally grows under the protective foliage of trees.
 In the wild they are partially shaded, receiving mostly filtered light peaking between trunks, branches, and leaves of trees.
 To emulate this lighting in your house, it is best to keep this plant a few feet away from a South or West facing window.
 That being said, this is a plant that will likely do well in any direction of light.
 If placed near a bright window, adding a sheer curtain is a good way to filter light to avoid burning the leaves.

-As for humidity, lemon button ferns enjoy the moisture just like other fern varieties.
+As for humidity, Lemon Button Ferns enjoy moisture just like other fern varieties.
 However, lemon button ferns are not as reliant on humidity to thrive as some other ferns.
 Unless your home is especially dry, a more common issue in the wintertime, your lemon button fern should be fine without any humidity modifications.
 Spritzing the fern once or twice a day never hurts though.
 If your house is on the dryer side, you can meet the lemon button fern’s humidity needs by simply placing it in a bathroom or on top of a pebble tray.

 The easiest way to propagate Lemon Button Ferns at home is through division.
 This can be done by taking the plant out of the soil and using clean shears or a knife to cut the plant into two or three sections, ensuring that each has both roots and fronds.
 The other way to propagate is through fern spores, but this method is tedious and takes months.
 If you wish to propagate your lemon button fern at home, I strongly recommend the division method.

-Benefits and toxicity
+Benefits and Toxicity